hackclub/blot/docs/assembly/ASSEMBLY.md

 - __1 x__ 2.5mm allen key
 - __1 x__ 2mm allen key

 We'll start by placing the timing belt pulley on to the shaft of the stepper motor.
+The top of the pulley should be flush with the top of the shaft.

 ![PXL_20240613_153208987.jpg](./assets/PXL_20240613_153208987.jpg)